ohishim/GGFL/README.md

 ## Example 2

 In the above example, all variables are penalized.
-When only partial variables are penalized, you can use `GGFLa.cda` instead of `GGFL.cda`, like this:
+When only partial variables are penalized, you can use `GGFLa` instead of `GGFL`, like this:
 ``` r
 y <- exdata$y
 X <- select(exdata, X1:X15) %>% cbind(X0=1, .)  #variables for penalized estimation